pengshancai/AVS_gen/README.md

 While MIMIC-III is a de-identified and publicly available dataset, you still need to apply to access the dataset on the [website](https://physionet.org/content/mimiciii/1.4/).

+### Available Resources

+We will publish our pre-trained models on MIMIC-III datasets soon.
+To obtain the datasets, please refer to the following instructions.

-### Data Preprocess
+### Datasets

 #### Download & Preprocess MIMIC-III

-Once you have been granted access to MIMIC-III, download [this file](https://physionet.org/content/mimiciii/1.4/NOTEEVENTS.csv.gz), which contains a large number of physician notes.
+Once you have been granted access to MIMIC-III, download [this file](https://physionet.org/content/mimiciii/1.4/NOTEEVENTS.csv.gz), which contains a table of de-identified physician notes.

-We will update the code for extracting discharge summary - AVS pairs from the downloaded file.
+Use the following command to extracting discharge summary - AVS pairs from the downloaded file.